Synthesizing real-world distributions from high-dimensional Gaussian Noise with Fully Connected Neural Network: Experiment results

-The last experiment evaluated the processing time of DiMSO with three loss functions (RAE, W, WC) compared with TVAE and CTGAN deep learning solutions.
+The second experiment evaluated the processing time of \textsc{dimso} compared to reference deep learning solutions.
 The results of this experiment are presented in Figure \ref{fig:e4}.
-The top section shows the DiMSO operation in relation to TVAE, and the bottom section -- in relation to CTGAN.
+The experiment set the baseline \textsc{mmd} with a deep learning algorithm and monitored the distribution similarity while iteratively matching the distribution with \textsc{dimso}.
+The top plots show how the \textsc{mmd} of \textsc{dimso} evolved over training epochs in relation to deep learning solution (dotted red line), and the bottom section -- the processing time of reference (red) and \textsc{dimso} (blue and orange).